 If you’re longing to see the classic highlights, this trip will whisk you through Tanzania’s famous wildlife hotspots over 6 nights and end with 5 glorious days on the coast of Zanzibar.
 Especially if you are travelling between April and June, you will find yourself surrounded by millions of zebra and wildebeest as they traverse across the Central Serengeti Plains, under the ever watchful eye of the resident predator population.
 Then relax in a beachfront resort heaped with traditional Swahili charm, set in tropical gardens with over 1,000 palm trees.

-Upon arrival into Kilimanjaro Airport, you are transferred immediately to your first accommodation ideally situated between the airport and Arusha, so you can check in and relax after your international flight and enjoy a relaxing nights sleep.
+Upon arrival into Kilimanjaro Airport, you are transferred immediately to your first accommodation at Arusha, so you can check in and relax after your international flight and enjoy a relaxing nights sleep.

 After an early breakfast, you will be collected by your driver-guide and driven to Tanzania's hidden gem - the Tarangire National Park, home to ancient baobabs and elephant herds up to 300 strong - the perfect start to your northern safari journey.
 Emjoy a game drive through the Park, looking out for lion, antelope, zebra and all the other wildlife that reside here.